morse-simulator/morse/doc/morse/user/overlays.rst

 Overlay example
 ---------------

-The example below present a typical use for overlays: MORSE provides a :doc:`pan-tilt unit <actuators/ptu>` actuator that offers a method, :meth:`morse.actuators.ptu.PTU.set_pan_tilt`, to set the pan and tilt angles of the PTU.
+The example below presents a typical use for overlays: MORSE provides a :doc:`pan-tilt unit <actuators/ptu>` actuator that offers a method, :meth:`morse.actuators.ptu.PTU.set_pan_tilt`, to set the pan and tilt angles of the PTU.

-But in your architecture, you are using 2 different methods, ``SetTilt`` and ``SetPan``.
+But in your architecture, you are using two different methods, ``SetTilt`` and ``SetPan``.

 The following overlay maps your functions to the default MORSE ones: